This week’s announcements

 Friday is observed as a writing day for the preaching pastor.

-In case of a pastoral emergency, please call any of the pastors, as all pastors are available by phone, text and we will always have a pastor on call who we can turn to.
+In case of a pastoral emergency, please call Julia or Kate, as they are available by phone and text, and we will always have a pastor on call who we can turn to.

 LIKE or FOLLOW the Orchard Ridge FaceBook Page